feronromane/Survroso.jl/README.md

 ## Usage

-Here's a quick example of how to use Survroso.jl to perform Kaplan-Meier estimation and plot survival curves:
+Here's a quick example of how to use Survroso.jl fonctions:

 ```julia
 using Survroso